divonlan/genozip/docs/genounzip.rst

 .. include:: opt-piz.rst

+.. option:: -z, --bgzf level.
+Compress the output to the BGZF format (.gz extension) using libdeflate at the compression level specified by the argument.
+Argument specifies the compression level from 0 (no compression) to 12 (best yet slowest compression).
+If you are not sure what value to choose - 6 is a popular option.
+Note: by default (absent this option) genozip will attempt to re-create the same BGZF compression as in the original file.
+Whether genozip succeeds in re-creating the exact same BGZF compression ratio depends on the compression library used by the application that generated the original file.

+          |

 .. option:: -u --prefix <prefix> Specify a prefix that is added to each file component name.
 A prefix may include a directory.

           |